 But thinking positively, our takeaway should be: Google recognises that we, the great, content-blocking public, have successfully rendered the old, Universal Google Analytics unfit for purpose.
 UGA is being deprecated next year.
 That's right - we won a battle against Google!
 Our next challenge is to kill off UGA's replacement - Google Analytics 4 + Tag Manager - in the same way.

-That will be harder, because the new system is designed to punish those who incapacitate it.
+That will be harder, because the new system can punish those who incapacitate it.
 So is it worth the bother?...

 Definitely!
 And here's why...